ansys/pydyna/doc/source/Resources/Getting_Started.rst

 You'll need to be logged into GitHub locally and a member of the `PyAnsys Organization <https://github.com/pyansys>`_.

-Alternatively, if you need to modify the respository locally (or want to do local development), you can clone it and install it in "development" mode with:
+Alternatively, if you need to modify the repository locally (or want to do local development), you can clone it and install it in "development" mode with:

 .. code::